Saba Labour Party: History

 The Saba Labour Party and the Windward Islands People's Movement (WIPM) were the two major parties on Saba.
 The SLP was the opposition party in the Island Council of Saba in the 2000s and 2010s.
 The SLP held seats in the Parliament of the Netherlands Antilles until its dissolution in 2010.

 In the 2007 election the SLP gained one seat on the island council.
 The SLP gained another seat on the island council in the 2015 election.
 However, it lost both of its seats on the island council in the 2019 election.
 Ishmael Levenston, the leader of the SLP, died in 2019 after the election results.
 The SLP failed to win any seats in the 2023 election.

 Political positions

-The removal of physical therapy from the 2015 health insurance legislative package for Bonaire, St. Eustatius and Saba by Deputy Minister of Public Health, Wellbeing and Sports Edith Schippers as criticised by the Socialist Party and SLP.
+The removal of physical therapy from the 2015 health insurance legislative package for Bonaire, St. Eustatius and Saba by Deputy Minister of Public Health, Wellbeing and Sports Edith Schippers was criticised by the Socialist Party and SLP.

 The SLP is critical of Saba's current municipality status within the Netherlands, but does not want to change the status of the island and instead blames the WIPM for problems within the system.